moble/GWFrames/README.md

 GWFrames
 ========

-Manipulate gravitational waveforms -- changing frames, and so on.
+Manipulate gravitational waveforms—changing frames, and so on.

 The code in this project extends code written for the paper